lancedb/lancedb/docs/src/guides/tables.md

     ```

     !!! info "Note"
         If the table already exists, LanceDB will raise an error by default.

+        `create_table` supports an optional `exist_ok` parameter.
+When set to True
+        and the table exists, then it simply opens the existing table.
+The data you
+        passed in will NOT be appended to the table in that case.

+        ```python
+        db.create_table("name", data, exist_ok=True)
+        ```

+        Sometimes you want to make sure that you start fresh.
+If you want to
-If you want to overwrite the table, you can pass in mode="overwrite" to the createTable function.
+        overwrite the table, you can pass in mode="overwrite" to the createTable function.

         ```python
         db.create_table("name", data, mode="overwrite")
         ```

     ### From pandas DataFrame